Hi, I'm Elizabeth.

 Messing with your food, messes with your mind.

-I wanted to lose weight because society and our culture teaches us that we are flawed if we aren't a certain size and shape.
-These messages were all around me and ingrained in me the feeling that there was something wrong with my body that had to be fixed.
+Society and our culture teaches us that we are flawed if we aren't a certain size and shape.
 I wholeheartedly bought into this myth and from an early age started on a path to fix myself that would dominate the landscape of my life (and body) for the next 30 years.

-One summer, I stumbled across a book that suggested the revolutionary concept of eating what I wanted.
-(I won't name the book, because I wouldn't recommend it.)
-By finding this book, I realized I was not the only one who struggled with diets and suffered from a Jekyll and Hyde relationship with eating.
-Hallelujah - I was not alone!
-I dove in and started to read book after book and eventually I learned that there was nothing wrong with my behavior at all.
-My relationship with food was like a stretched rubber band, ready to snap, and when I relaxed my attempt to control what I ate (and when, and how much), the tension subsided.
-I started to build a new relationship, first with food, and then with myself, based on allowance, permission, self compassion and trust.
+One summer, I realized I was not the only one who struggled with diets and suffered from a Jekyll and Hyde relationship with eating.
+Eventually, I learned that it wasn't me that was the problem, it was the diet.
+When I relaxed my attempt to control my food, I started to build a new relationship, first with food, and then with myself.
+This new relationship was based on allowance, permission, self compassion and trust.

-And then I discovered that it's not our bodies that are flawed, it's society's messages.
-Don't let it take you 30 years to find the freedom I have discovered.
-You can start on your path to freedom today.
-Let me save you some time.
+I had discovered that it's not our bodies that are flawed, it's society's messages.
+Don't let it take you 30 years like me to learn how to live free.
+You can start today, let me save you some time.

 - Evelyn Tribole and Elyse Resch and their book Intuitive Eating